Felix-hub20/Felix-hub20/README.md

 - 👋 Hi, I’m @Felix-hub20
 - 👀 I’m interested in . programming
-- 🌱 I’m currently learning websites developing
+- 🌱 I’m a software engineer
 - 💞️ I’m looking to collaborate on website
 - 📫 How to reach me I am from Ghana and you can contact me on +233543896949 or adufelix03@gmail.com
 - 😄 Pronouns: ...